marcosgriselli/SwipeableTabBarController/README.md

 <a href="url"><img src="./GIFs/PushAnimation.gif" height="216" width="125" ></a>

 `SwipeAnimationType.push` follows iOS default push animation where the top view moves away while the bottom one slightly moves behind.
-In this case the top view will be the previously selected tab view.
+In this case, the top view will be the previously selected tab view.

 ## Example